glue-viz/glue-solar/docs/guide-to-glue-1dprofile-viewer-for-iris-data.rst

 Using Glue's 2D Image viewer to get the indices and slices needed for the 1D spectrum plot
 ------------------------------------------------------------------------------------------
-To plot 2D slices of the N-D data cubes, we will need to drag the data ("C_II_1336" in this example) concerned from the Data Collection area and drop it at the large plotting window to the right, as shown in the following image:
+To plot 2D slices of the ND data cubes, we will need to drag the data ("C_II_1336" in this example) concerned from the "Data Collection" area and drop it at the large plotting window to the right, as shown in the following image:

 .. image:: images/dragging-and-dropping-data-to-viewing-window.png